 Flea infestations can cause anaemia due to blood loss caused by the parasites, which can be especially dangerous in kittens.
 Fleas also don’t mind who they bite and will commonly feed on you and your family.

-Fleas live on a variety of animals such rabbits and hedgehogs, as well as cats and dogs.
+Fleas live on a variety of animals such as rabbits and hedgehogs, as well as cats and dogs.
 When your pet is outdoors, fleas from the eggs left behind by other animals can jump on your pet.
 Once on your pet, they feed on his or her blood and start laying eggs.

 There are numerous flea treatments on the market which provide year-round prevention.
 It is best to contact us to find out what we can offer and recommend.
-Spot on treatments and medication in tablets and injections are the preferred long-term flea control methods.
+Spot-on treatments and medication in tablets and injections are the preferred long-term flea control methods.
 Some products attack adult fleas, while others work by interrupting fleas' development – and some newer products on the market do both!
 Products intended for treating fleas in the home must not be used on cats as they can be toxic.

-Treating your pet with our vet recommended treatment plan will effectively kill fleas and disrupt their life cycle.
+Treating your pet with our vet-recommended treatment plan will effectively kill fleas and disrupt their life cycle.

 Book a flea and worm treatment appointment